IsaacJackiw/ADAM-Aerodynamic-Droplet-Atomization-Model/README.md

    - Jackiw, I. M., and Ashgriz, N., 2021, “On Aerodynamic Droplet Breakup,” J. Fluid Mech., 913(A33). https://doi.org/10.1017/jfm.2021.7
    - Jackiw, I. M., and Ashgriz, N., 2022, “Prediction of the Droplet Size Distribution in Aerodynamic Droplet Breakup,” J. Fluid Mech., 940, p.
 A17. https://doi.org/10.1017/jfm.2022.249
-   - Jackiw, I. M., and Ashgriz, N., "Aerodynamic Droplet Atomization Model (ADAM): A Prediction of the Droplet Size Distribution For Twin-Fluid Nozzles", revision submitted October XX, 2022
+   - Jackiw, I. M., and Ashgriz, N., "Aerodynamic Droplet Atomization Model (ADAM): A Prediction of the Droplet Size Distribution For Twin-Fluid Nozzles", revision submitted October 25, 2022 (JFM-22-1137.R1)

 This code is made available for the purpose of sharing the contained models so that they can be more readily used and improved upon by others.
 Any works that implement or build from this code should cite the above references.